kamu-data/kamu-cli/DEVELOPER.md

 1. (Optional) Start by upgrading your local tools: `cargo install-update -a`
 2. Run `cargo update` to pull in any minor releases first
 3. Run `cargo upgrade --dry-run` and see which packages have major upgrades
-4. To perfom major upgrades You can go crate by crate or all at once - it's up to you
+4. To perform major upgrades You can go crate by crate or all at once - it's up to you
 5. The tricky part is usually `arrow` and `datafusion` family of crates, to upgrade them you need to:
    1. See what is the latest version of `datafusion`
    2. Go to [datafusion repo](https://github.com/apache/arrow-datafusion/), switch to corresponding tag, and check its `Cargo.toml` to see which version of `arrow` it depends on